Hyland Software: The OnBase Cloud

 Hyland offers a Software-as-a-Service (SaaS) application of OnBase software known as the OnBase Cloud.
 This service is a cloud-based version of Hyland's traditional OnBase product offering; applications are hosted at a data center and accessed over a secure Internet connection.

 Alfresco Cloud

 Hyland offers a Platform as a service (PaaS) cloud-hosted platform of Alfresco Content Services, with customisation via Alfresco Module Packages (AMPs) and Alfresco Developer Framework (ADF) applications.

 Nuxeo Cloud

 Hyland offers a Platform as a service (PaaS) cloud-hosted platform of Nuxeo Content Services, configuration can be done using Nuxeo Studio.

 Nuxeo Studio

 Nuxeo Studio is offered as a Software-as-a-Service (SaaS) application for configuration and customisation of Nuxeo Platform.

 Recognition

-In 2014, 2015, and 2016 the company was ranked as one of Fortune's 100 Best Companies to Work For list, rising to position 48 in 2016.

 Hyland has, however, been the subject of a corruption probe in relation to the sale of its technology to the local government of Cuyahoga County, Ohio.
 Notably, the company improperly received a $1.2 million contract from the county, which ultimately resulted in the indictment of a public official on numerous charges.